MotoSPEC provides two methods for plotting chassis math channels in data acquisition systems: Data Equations and Data Tables.

 MotoSPEC DATA TABLES

-MotoSPEC Data Tables can be used to plot chassis math channels in most data aquisition software, including MoTeC, Marelli, Pi and 2D.
+MotoSPEC Data Tables can be used to plot chassis math channels in most data acquisition software, including MoTeC, Marelli, Pi and 2D.

-Below are instructions for generating the Data Tables in MoTeC and Marelli.
+Below are instructions for generating the Data Tables in MoTeC, Marelli and 2D.

 The Data Tables are only functions of front and rear potentiometer readings and do not include the effects of lean angle, tire profile or tire stiffness.